Telepact/telepact/README.md

 to each enum value.

-This design maximizes backwards compatible change points in the API design, as adding a field to a struct is a legal backwards compatible change.
-The traditional enum can be approximated by simply leaving all structs blank.
+This design maximizes backwards compatible change points in the API design, as adding an optional field to a struct is a legal backwards compatible change.
+The traditional enum can be approximated by simply leaving all enum structs blank.

 ### Why force servers to perform output validation?
-Wouldn't it be better to give clients malformed data so that they are at least empowered to adapt?

-jAPI automatically performs validation of function outputs (as well as errors) against the API description, and there is no setting for servers to turn off this behavior.
+jAPI automatically performs validation of function outputs (as well as errors) against the jAPI schema, and there is no setting for servers to turn off this behavior.

 This design decision is intentional.
 It helps maintain the high standard of type safety in the jAPI ecosystem by preventing API providers from indulging in the